JeffersonLab/JANA2/docs/tutorial.rst

     }
     }

-We are now free to modify :py:func:`QuickTutorialProcessor` (or create a new :py:func:`JEventProcessor`) which histograms clusters instead of hits.
-Crucially, :py:func:`JEvent::Get` doesn’t care whether the :py:func:`JObjects` were Inserted by an event source or whether they were :py:func:`Set` by a :py:func:`JFactory`.
+We are now free to modify ``QuickTutorialProcessor`` (or create a new ``JEventProcessor``) which histograms clusters instead of hits.
+Crucially, ``JEvent::Get`` doesn’t care whether the ``JObjects`` were Inserted by an event source or whether they were ``Set`` by a ``JFactory``.
 The interface for retrieving them is the same either way.

 Reading files using a JEventSource
 -----------------------------------

-Earlier we created a :py:func:`JEventSource` which we added directly to the :py:func:`JApplication`.
-This works well for simple cases but becomes cumbersome due to the amount of configuration needed: First we’d have to tell the plugin which :py:func:`JEventSource` to register, then tell that source which files to open, and we’d have to do this for each :py:func:`JEventSource` separately.
+Earlier we created a ``JEventSource`` which we added directly to the ``JApplication``.
+This works well for simple cases but becomes cumbersome due to the amount of configuration needed: First we’d have to tell the plugin which ``JEventSource`` to register, then tell that source which files to open, and we’d have to do this for each ``JEventSource`` separately.
 Instead, JANA gives us a cleaner option tailored to our workflow: we specify a set of input URIs (a.k.a. file paths or sockets) and let JANA decide which JEventSource to instantiate for each.
 Thus we prefer to call JANA like this:

 .. code-block:: console

     jana -PQuickTutorial,CsvSourcePlugin,RootSourcePlugin path/to/file1.csv path/to/file2.root

-In order to make this happen, we need to define a :py:func:`JEventSourceGenerator`.
-This is conceptually similar to the :py:func:`JFactoryGenerator` we mentioned earlier, with one important addition: a method which reports back the likelihood that the underlying event source can make sense of that resource.
-Let’s remove the line where we added the :py:func:`RandomSource` instance directly to the JApplication, and replace it with a corresponding :py:func:`JEventSourceGenerator`:
+In order to make this happen, we need to define a ``JEventSourceGenerator``.
+This is conceptually similar to the ``JFactoryGenerator`` we mentioned earlier, with one important addition: a method which reports back the likelihood that the underlying event source can make sense of that resource.
+Let’s remove the line where we added the ``RandomSource`` instance directly to the JApplication, and replace it with a corresponding ``JEventSourceGenerator``:

 .. code-block:: console